Mainland or Free Zone EAU: Which structure to choose?

 • Free Zone: Advantageous for freelancers or consultants.

-Easy bank account opening and economic substance
+Easy to open a bank account and economic substance

-Banks prefer Mainland companies, which are considered more "substantial" thanks to their physical offices and local visas.
+Banks prefer Mainland companies, which are considered more «substantial» thanks to their physical offices and local visas.
 Free Zones, especially with virtual offices, have to prove their activity through contracts or invoices.
 The concept of economic substance (ESR) requires proof of a real presence: employees, physical assets, or decisions taken locally.
-Failure to comply can result in fines of between AED 10,000 and AED 50,000, or loss of license in serious cases.
+Failure to comply can result in fines of between AED 10,000 and AED 50,000, or loss of licence in serious cases.

 So, mainland or free zone?
 Make the right choice for your project